fasiha/yoyogi/README.md

 - Read its "about" page! https://fasiha.github.io/yoyogi/about

 The rest of this README is a general tutorial exploring the Mastodon API with command-line tools intended for developers.

+Acknowledgements: thanks to https://toot.cafe/@qm3jp for a ton of advice and feedback and testing; thanks to everyone who tried Yoyogi and gave feedback (see, e.g., [this thread](https://octodon.social/@22/109341060401995256)).

 ## Mastodon API tutorial
 ### Get a token
 1. Log into your Mastodon instance